How to use this page

 Compare area benchmarks with the building's own documents.

-The typical strata building in Mount Pleasant, Vancouver sees a special levy approximately every 2.5 years, based on 25+ samples.
+About 45% of strata buildings in Mount Pleasant, Vancouver had an approved special levy within the last two years, based on 30+ samples.

-The most commonly reported amenities in Mount Pleasant, Vancouver are Bike storage (found in 68% of buildings) and Rooftop deck / terrace (39%).
-Gym / fitness room appears in 36% of sampled buildings.
+The most commonly reported amenities in Mount Pleasant, Vancouver are Bike Storage (found in 69% of buildings) and Rooftop Deck / Terrace (43%).
+Gym / Fitness Room appears in 34% of sampled buildings.

 The statistics above are a starting point.
 Every strata building has its own document package - hundreds of pages covering finances, insurance, bylaws, and building condition.
 It’s the only way to truly understand what you’re buying into.